 One of our favorite spots in Paris, Place Dauphine is an oasis of calm in the middle of the activity of Paris.
 It's located near the western end of Île de la Cité.
 This triangular-shaped "square" was built at the same time as Place des Vosges and was one of the city improvement projects of Henry IV, the French king who was the first to really start beautifying Paris.
 In 1609, when the work started, the site was three small, muddy islands, but you wouldn't know it to see Place Dauphine today.

-The place started out shaped like a rectangle with tapered ends, with the western gates facing the statue of Henri IV, which still stands there today.
+The place started out shaped like a rectangle with tapered ends,the western gates facing the statue of Henri IV, which still stands there today.
 In the Haussmannian renovation of Paris during the mid-19th century, the eastern end of Place Dauphine was demolished to make way for the somewhat-gaudy Palais de Justice.

 Today, Place Dauphine is an ideal spot to take a break and enjoy a glass of wine and a light snack at Le Bar du Caveau or one of the restaurants surrounding the place.
-You can watch boules games or the occassional art show held in the place.
+You can watch boules games or enjoy the occasional art show held in the place.

-This historic Paris square or place was first called Place Royale, not to be confused with Palais Royal.
-It actually is a square, with four equal sides, the oldest one in Paris, and perhaps the prettiest.
+This historic Paris square was first named Place Royale.
+(Not to be confused with Palais Royal.)
+Place des Vosges actually is a square, with four equal sides, the oldest one in Paris, and perhaps the prettiest.
 It's the model and predecessor of all the squares that were to be built in the cities of Europe.
 It was an early model of urban planning, where one design was used for the facades of all the buildings surrounding the place.

 Like many Paris landmarks, Place des Vosges had a royal beginning.
 It was opened in 1612 (over 400 years ago) with a regal bash to celebrate the wedding of Louis XII.
 Today it's also known for the house of Victor Hugo, which is now a museum dedicated to this famous French writer.